-Munich, Stuttgart, Frankfurt, the Rhineland area (Dusseldorf/Cologne/Bonn) and Hamburg are home to the most-established German multinationals.
+But in general, Munich, Stuttgart, Frankfurt, the Rhineland area (Düsseldorf/Cologne/Bonn) and Hamburg are home to most German multinationals.
 Germany’s “hidden champion” companies are spread over rural districts such as the Black Forest, Sauerland, Siegerland, Münsterland and areas in Bavaria.
-Well, “rural” is a misleading term as these areas normally boast of a very good infrastructure, including universities.
+“Rural” is a misleading term as these areas normally boast of a very good infrastructure, including universities.

-Berlin keeps on attracting artists and creative minds from all over the world.
+Berlin keeps on attracting creative minds from all over the world.
 The city is changing at fast pace.
-Businesses are expanding and moving in, following the young and (sometimes) talented.
-Prices are climbing.
-A high-speed gentrification takes place.
+Businesses are expanding and moving in.

 Today, Berlin’s business structure is made up predominantly of (i) regulatory” affairs, real estate, and digital and internet ventures.

-Berlin has become one of the world’s start-up hubs.
+Berlin is now one of the world’s start-up hubs.

 The city’s rhythm is still different compared to other metropolitan areas.
 But it is becoming “more bustling” every day.

-Berlintaxlegal.com is a tribute to my hometown and Germany’s constantly changing tax law environment.
+Berlintaxlegal.com is a tribute to (i) my hometown and (ii) Germany’s constantly changing tax law environment.